WillStevens/basic1K/README.md

 This implementation is loosely based on
-Tiny BASIC, but a key difference is that basic8080 is tokenised rather than being parsed at run-time.
+Tiny BASIC, but a key difference is that
+1K Tiny BASIC is tokenised rather than being parsed at run-time.
 Whether or not this is a net benefit for code size remains to be seen.